 Lauren: Even Iggy was a nice kid.

-Lauren: Forgive me for rambling.
-Just to name a few, you’ve also played alongside Muddy Waters, Bo Diddley, Willie Dixon, John Lee Hooker, etc. You were enlisted by Bob Dylan to play at the Newport Folk Festival.
+Lauren: Just to name a few, you’ve also played alongside Muddy Waters, Bo Diddley, Willie Dixon, John Lee Hooker, etc. You took the stage with Bob Dylan to play at the Newport Folk Festival.

-Sam: You name ‘em.
+Sam: Lightin’ Hopkins and… You name ‘em.
 I forgot more people than I can remember.
 They were all big names.
 Well, they were big names to us.
 James Cotton… I could go on and on and I still couldn’t remember them all.

-Lauren: You played a couple of tracks on the notorious Highway 61 album, correct?
+Lauren: You played a couple of tracks on the notorious Highway 61 album.

 Sam: Yeah, with Bob Dylan.

-Lauren: Of these, all tremendous deals, what felt like the biggest career breakthrough for you?
+Lauren: What felt like the biggest career breakthrough for you?

-Lauren: John, I got some questions for you.
-For all the aforementioned reasons, Sam is basically a living, breathing, walking history of the blues.
+Lauren: John, for all the aforementioned reasons, Sam is basically a living, breathing, walking history of the blues.
 I’m so glad you’re involved in the making of this documentary.
 How did you first discover Sam?

 Sam: Excuse me, but I am too.